Drink’n’Draw is a special series of Instructional Designers in Offices Drinking Coffee episodes.

 Oh sure, you could hire graphic designers, illustrators, elearning developers, etc. But in order to compete in today’s economy your skills must extend beyond instructional design.

-In our first episode of Drink’n’Draw Kevin walked us through some basic exercises on how we can all practice sketching our instructional designs.
+In our first episode of Drink’n’Draw Kevin walked us through some basic exercises on how we can all practice sketching our instructional design

 The art of visual communication is a broad industry in and of itself.
 But there is significant overlap with instructional design.
 Communicating instructions visually is as valuable as knowing how to write instructions.